noiseprotocol/noise_spec/noise.md

 agreement.
 Noise can describe protocols that consist of a single message as well as interactive protocols.

-Noise messages are described in a language that specifies the exchange of DH public keys and DH calculations.
-The resulting patterns can be instantiated into concrete protocols based on ciphersuites that fill in the crypto details.

 2. Overview
 ============

 2.1.
 Messages, protocols, and sessions
 ---------------------------------------

-The main concepts in Noise are **messages**, **protocols**, and **sessions**:

 **Messages** are exchanged between parties.
 Each message will contain zero or more public keys followed by an optional payload.
 Either the public